mahery76/resto/CheatSheet.md

 - dotnet run

-Steps for addin new entities:
+Steps for adding new entitie and its interfaces: domain
-domain
 - entity file
 - repository for the entity